Is a major trend in software development

 Do you need to enable your software development teams to act promptly, deploy software productively, and operate at an extraordinary scale?
 Need to make operational teams focus on the control of production environments, infrastructure, agility, eventually, ensuring that the applications are delivering perfectly and without interruption for the end users?

-Discover undepictable and undeniable capabilities of containerization with our expert team of DevOps engineers.
+Discover undepictable and undeniable capabilities of Docker containerization with our expert team of DevOps engineers.

 What is containerization?

 Containerization is a lightweight alternative to full machine virtualization that involves deploying and running an application together with all of its related configuration files, libraries, and dependencies required for it to run in an efficient and bug-free way across different computing environments, i.e. without launching an entire virtual machine (VM) for each app.

 While there are Docker alternatives (CoreOS rkt, LXC, Mesos containers etc), Docker is still de-facto standard these days.
 It comes first in mind when someone talks about containerization, and the reason why it is so popular is simple: ease of use, portability and flexibility.
 Also, with constant developing of the orchestration tools like Kubernetes, Docker Swarm, AWS ECS etc, deployment of applications in containers becomes more easy, fast and mature.

 Сontainers are preferred when instant boot and portability are required.
 An application can be split into modules based on its operation and each such operation can be separately designed.